 Request a consultation with Jeff Phillips

-Jeff Phillips earned a B.S. and M.S. in Library and Information Studies, a Masters in Instructional Systems and Learning Technologies, and is currently pursuing a PhD in Instructional Systems and Learning Technologies.
-As the Instruction and Learning Services Librarian, he has a strong focus in teaching students how to perform proper research and understanding the benefits of using library resources.
-His research interests include quantitative and qualitative strategies for instructional assessment and emerging technologies.
-He is a member of the American Library Association and the Critical Thinking Community.
+Jeff Phillips earned a B.S. and M.S. in Library and Information Studies, a Masters in Instructional Systems and Learning Technologies, and is currently a doctoral candidate in Instructional Systems and Learning Technologies.
+As a Social Sciences Librarian, he has a strong focus in teaching students how to perform proper research and understanding the benefits of using library resources.
+His research interests include change management, cognitive load, and systematic instructional design.

 Request a consultation with Mallary Rawls